Attorney Fees and Costs

 Retaining Counsel

-Since fees may vary depending on the circumstances of the case, we discuss costs during the initial consultation.
-Fees may include the cost of an initial consultation, an hourly rate or contingency fee agreement.
-We will openly discuss all other potential costs and fees related to our representation.
+Since fees and costs may vary depending on the circumstances of the case, we discuss expenses during the initial consultation.

 Consultation Fee